OpenRTX/openrtx.github.io/posts/openrtx-office-hours-20260213.md

 ### Lean coffee
 * *[IU2KWO] Path to codeplug feature*
-    * Future refactor of CAT to add an aditional text based commands via serial
+    * Future refactor of CAT to add an additional text based commands via serial
     * v0.6+ is when we would revisit this and try to improve backup/restore tooling
 * *[IU2KWO] Voice prompts issue*
-* *[IU2KIN] TTWR 2.1 support*
+* *[IU2KIN] T-TWR 2.1 support*
     * RTX works, GPS works, display works, flashing ?? firmware works
     * Remaining goal: M17 support, APRS; but hardware limitations need resolving
         * E.g. baseband input is on an ADC pin where DMA channel doesn't work; if we don't modify the hardware, to enable M17 would need to use other CPU as makeshift DMA
-    * Nicco is intermittently working on this w/ Edgetriggered
+    * Niccolò is intermittently working on this w/ Edgetriggered
     * Next updates will continue to be in Discord
 * *[HB9SSB] CAT interface, RTXLink*
     * Continuing to work towards this slowly, goal is to have this work with his other existing software (e.g. [https://trx-control.msys.ch)](https://trx-control.msys.ch))
-* *[HB9SSB] adding lua to openrtx*
+* *[HB9SSB] adding lua to OpenRTX*
-    * Current experiment: could the radio be scriptable, could lua be added to openrtx?
+    * Current experiment: could the radio be scriptable, could lua be added to OpenRTX?
     * Constraint: lua memory footprint is 256kb flash, VM is 64kb in ram; unclear which platforms could support this aside from CS7000M17+
     * See lua.msys.ch for info re lua C integration more broadly
     * Next step would be determine how scripts would be managed
-    * Potential memory cutting step: exclude the compiler from the ortx build, at the expense of risking loading arbitrary bytecode
+    * Potential memory cutting step: exclude the compiler from the OpenRTX build, at the expense of risking loading arbitrary bytecode
     * Perhaps this is a good Google Summer of Code project?
 By way of lab lua sponsorship
 * *[N1ADJ] Status of C62 porting?*
     * Unfortunately there are both a tech roadblock and dev resourcing constraints
-    * Andrej (author of this change) had some big issues on audiopath; C62 has audio dsp with separate firmware; without loading that firmware, it appears to be impossible to access; how do you start up the DSP?
+    * Andrej (author of this change) had some big issues on audio path; C62 has audio dsp with separate firmware; without loading that firmware, it appears to be impossible to access; how do you start up the DSP?
 Using a forked zephyr kernel, and the public version doesn't match the official firmware and neither appear to work for us
     * Stalled here as some of the contributors have moved on from the project
     * Open question: how should we balance supporting this platform, especially given that linht now is many people's interest in this platform?
     * Opportunity for C62 remains having an M17-capable radio that requires no hardware mods
 * *[IU2KWO] Eventually, we need new hardware platform support*
     * Some of our supported radios are already out of production
-    * Our supported ones are aging and at risk of EOL
+    * Our supported ones are ageing and at risk of EOL
     * Risk: in some markets these radios are not compliant and users can get fined for importing these; we have some platforms that are compliant, why aren't we focusing on those
 * *[HB9SSB] Funding models for OpenRTX*
     * What sort of support from hardware manufacturers can we get?